sbgn/sbgn.github.io/pages/projects.md

 <table>
     <tr>
         <td style="width:350px; vertical-align:top;  text-align:left;">
             <a href="http://newteditor.org/" target="_blank">Newt</a> is a tool for drawing and exploring SBGN maps, one of the most active projects that supports multiple SBGN-related efforts.
-Interesting features include: &#8226; web-based - no installation needed; &#8226; files can be opened from a link; &#8226; supports SBGN 0.3 with colours and annotation; &#8226; automatic layout; &#8226; converts to/from CellDesigner XML; &#8226; used for visualising SBML in BioModels.
+Interesting features: &#8226; web-based; &#8226; files can be opened from a link; &#8226; supports SBGN 0.3 with colours and annotation; &#8226; automatic layout; &#8226; converts to/from CellDesigner XML; &#8226; used for visualising SBML in BioModels.
         </td>
         <td style="text-align:left; vertical-align:top; text-align:left; padding-left:1em;">
             <strong>PubMed: </strong><a href="https://pubmed.ncbi.nlm.nih.gov/33010165/" target="_blank">33010165</a><br />